Airtonomy/.github/pull_request_template.md

 - [ ] Are the tests that need to be updated changed?
 - [ ] Does the code conform to the standards of the project?
 - [ ] Is the design consistent with the architecture of the project?
+- [ ] If changes were made to the database, are the correct indexes in place?
+Are there any unesscary indexes now due to database changes?

 **Additional context**
 Add any other context or screenshots about the pull request here.